ENO Response is a training scheme for aspiring journalists and opera critics.

 - All applicants should have a commitment to writing and a keen interest in pursuing a career/side hustle in journalism or criticism.

-- To get the most out of the ENO Response programme, applicants must be prepared to dedicate time to learning about music and opera, and attending all ten operas, group masterclasses and mentoring sessions.
+- To get the most out of the ENO Response programme, applicants must be prepared to dedicate time to learning about music and opera, and attending all nine operas, mentoring sessions and masterclasses.

 - Please note, this is a career development and training scheme, not a paid position, although reasonable travel expenses to and from reviewed performances will be covered.

-Applicants will be required to attend the opening night of all ten operas on the following dates:
+Applicants will be required to attend the opening night of all nine operas on the following dates:

 If you are unable to attend the opera on opening night due to a prior commitment, we are able to make exceptions and book you into an alternative performance during the run.
 However, it is preferable to attend the press nights listed below to soak up the full journalistic experience.